India Oxenberg May Take The Fall For Keith Rainiere In Nxivm Sex Cult Scandal, ‘Daily Mail’ Reports

 “She’s going through a lot,” one manager said.
 “She may have been brainwashed.”

 According to Page Six, India’s family thinks that she was “brainwashed” by Raniere and Smallville actress Allison Mack.
-Mack was arrested on Friday for her alleged role as second-in-command at the organization.
+Mack was arrested on Friday for her alleged role as second in command at the organization.
 Ranier was arrested in March.

 As Vanity Fair reports, Mack’s indictment claims that she drafted young women into the cult by pretending she was inviting them to a “mentorship group.”
 But the women were then sexually exploited and exploited for their labor, the indictment contends.